Hyponatremia; Dilutional hyponatremia; Euvolemic hyponatremia; Hypervolemic hyponatremia; Hypovolemic hyponatremia

 Treatments may include:

-In severe cases, low sodium can lead to:
+In severe cases, low blood sodium can lead to:

 When your body's sodium level drops too much, it can be a life-threatening emergency.
 Call your provider right away if you have symptoms of this condition.

-Treating the condition that is causing low sodium can help.
+Treating the condition that is causing hyponatremia can help.

 If you play sports or do other vigorous activity, drink fluids such as sports drinks that contain electrolytes to keep your body's sodium level in a healthy range.

 Pasco J. Electrolyte disturbances.
 In: Cameron P, Little M, Mitra B, Deasy C, eds.
 Textbook of Adult Emergency Medicine.
 5th ed.
-Philadelphia, PA: Elsevier; 2020:section 12.2
+Philadelphia, PA: Elsevier; 2020:chap 12.2

 Verbalis JG.
 Disorders of water balance.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 15.BACK TO TOP